US Supreme Court rejects SC's effort to cut off public funding for Planned Parenthood

 The country's highest court declined to consider an appeal in which Gov. Henry McMaster sought to remove two Planned Parenthood clinics — one in Charleston and one in Columbia — from the state's Medicaid network.

-The high court, in essence, upheld previous rulings that prevent South Carolina from shutting off government reimbursements to Planned Parenthood clinics that treat patients of Medicaid, a health insurance program for the poor.
+The high court, in essence, upheld previous rulings that prevent South Carolina from shutting off government reimbursements to Planned Parenthood clinics that treat Medicaid patients, the health insurance program for the poor.

+"The governor was certainly hoping the Supreme Court would hear the case, but his resolve to make sure no taxpayer dollars either directly or indirectly subsidize abortions in South Carolina is steadfast," McMaster spokesman Brian Symmes said Tuesday.
+"This isn't over.
+We will continue to appeal the decision on the merits to the appellate court and beyond, if necessary."

 “Today’s Supreme Court order leaves in place a ruling that makes clear what we have long said: blocking people with low incomes from choosing the provider they know and trust is unlawful," wrote Helene Krasnoff, vice president of public policy litigation and law at Planned Parenthood Federation of America.

-Medicaid pays for abortions only in rare situations — pregnancies that threaten the mother's life or result from rape or incest.
+Medicaid pays for abortions only in situations where the pregnancy threatens the mother's life or resulted from rape or incest.

 Medicaid does cover routine health care services from Planned Parenthood, such as birth control and family planning.
 Planned Parenthood receives about 1 percent of the state's Medicaid spending.